hysinh/wift/README.md

 </details>

 ### Sign Out Page
-The user can sign out at any point.
+The member can sign out at any point.
 <details>
 <summary>Sign Out Page</summary>